 The Division has been authorized to issue bonds by constitutional amendments and all bonds are general obligation bonds of the State of West Virginia.
 All bonds authorized under prior constitutional amendments have been issued.
-At June 30, 2008, the Division had \$401 million in outstanding bonds.
-The amount outstanding decreased by \$29 million (6.67%) due to net principal payments.
+At June 30, 2009, the Division had \$371 million in outstanding bonds.
+The amount outstanding decreased by \$30 million (7.50%) due to net principal payments.

 The Division has also been authorized to issue revenue notes in the amount of \$200 million by constitutional amendment.
-The Division issued revenue notes in the amount of \$76 million in October 2006 and \$33 million in April 2007.
-It is anticipated that another estimated \$75 million will be issued during fiscal year 2009.
-These notes will be revenue notes and the debt service payments will be funded through federal aid revenue.
-At June 30, 2008, the Division had \$99 million in outstanding revenue notes.
-The amount decreased by \$10 million (9.42%) due to net principal payments.
+The Division issued revenue notes in the amount of \$76 million in October 2006, \$33 million in April 2007, and \$77 million during fiscal year 2009.
+These notes are revenue notes and the debt service payments will be funded through federal aid revenue.
+At June 30, 2009, the Division had \$165 million in outstanding revenue notes.
+The amount increased by \$66 million (67%) due to the issuance of revenue notes.